Duopa (carbidopa / levodopa) and Alcohol/Food Interactions

-There are 2 alcohol/food/lifestyle interactions with Duopa (carbidopa / levodopa) which include:
+There is 1 alcohol/food/lifestyle interaction with Duopa (carbidopa / levodopa):

 Moderate Food Interaction

 Consumer information for this interaction is not currently available.

 GENERALLY AVOID: Alcohol may potentiate some of the pharmacologic effects of levodopa.
 Use in combination may result in additive central nervous system depression and/or impairment of judgment, thinking, and psychomotor skills.